 Plus, it is important to remember that Google is constantly testing and tweaking algorithms all the time.
 If you want to comprehend what Google has released, you need to continuously follow SEO factors and keep track of industry changes.

 The Google Possum Update is still work in progress.
 There have been quite a bit of variations even after the update which indicates that Google is still testing the algorithm.

 The important thing to do now is to find out if your ranking has been affected by the Google Possum Update .

 Everywhere, results are mixed.
 Some observe a change in positioning; others see a drop in positioning.
 If you have gone backward, you’ll need to revise your strategy to figure out what has to be adjusted.

 Regardless of your local search ranking after the update, revise your local data and content to stay relevant.
 Otherwise, you will lose online visibility, and with it, customers.

-The above effects are the well-known changes in the Possum update.
+The above effects are the well-known changes in the Google Possum Update.
 The SEO community is still analysing to know how it has influenced local SEO.